Opryland Resort and Convention Center

 Preparing young adults, especially males, to acquire the skills needed to pursue postsecondary goals that will lead to good jobs

-Assisting students to formulate career goals based on accurate information about opportunities and helping students to choose postsecondary institutions and majors that will maximize their career options
+Assisting students to formulate career goals and to choose postsecondary institutions and majors that will maximize their career options

 Middle grades schools, high schools and technology centers can meet these challenges by working together to create quality optional pathways and prepare more high school graduates for work, advanced training and college.

 Go here to download session handouts.
 Handouts will continue to be uploaded after the conference is over.
 They will be available to participants until the end of September.

 In order to receive your certificate of attendance, you must fill out the conference evaluation.
 We appreciate your feedback and will use it to improve the next conference that will be held in Atlanta, GA on July 15-18, 2015.

 One of the HSTW Staff Development Conference's premier presenters, Boys Town, will again be featured at this year's event, with new sessions designed to help you reach and support all students both emotionally and academically.
 To learn more about each session listed below, click here:

 Teaching Social Skills in Schools: A Comprehensive Intervention to Integrate Social Emotional Learning and Academics